Berklee Collaborates to Expand Music Programs in New York Schools

 At a kick-off event in March, Berklee president Roger H. Brown and Little Kids Rock founder David Wish were joined by representatives from the NYCDOE as well as congressman Jerrold Nadler (NY-10), famed producer and musician Steve Jordan, Saturday Night Live keyboardist and Berklee alumnus Tuffus Zimbabwe, and the first Amp Up NYC students at Lower Manhattan Community School.

 Watch a brief video from the launch event, courtesy of High 5 Productions.

 “Modern Band leverages our children’s cultural and community experiences and helps us reach more students,” said Paul King, executive director of the New York City Department of Education’s Office of Arts and Special Projects.
 “In the world of music education, diverse musical experiences enrich kids’ learning and their understanding of the world.
 Amp Up NYC will certainly bring more and new music-making opportunities to our students and we are delighted to have Little Kids Rock and Berklee College of Music join the many excellent organizations that support music learning for our students.”

-The Amp Up NYC initiative will serve as a model for building district-wide Modern Band programs in other public school districts in the United States.
-“We believe that learning to create music not only enriches a student’s academic life, but it can become a lifelong means of self-expression and joy,” says Brown.
-“Berklee is honored to be part of the effort to support talented music teachers who wish to expand Modern Band programs for New York City students.”
+“We believe that learning to create music not only enriches a student’s academic life, but it can become a lifelong means of self-expression and joy,” said Brown.
+“Berklee is honored to be part of the effort to support talented music teachers who wish to expand Modern Band programs for New York City students.